 a.
 Organization name

 b.
-Organization admin’s email address
+Organization manager’s email address

 c.
 Number of subscriptions used